-Linnie Gavino is a Manager in the San Diego office of Keyser Marston Associates, Inc. (KMA).
+Linnie Gavino is a Principal in the San Diego office of Keyser Marston Associates, Inc. (KMA).
 She joined KMA in 1997.

 Linnie has worked primarily with public sector clients focusing on projects requiring financial, market, and demographic research and analysis.
 Specializing in affordable housing, Linnie has comprehensive experience working with projects subject to tax credit, tax-exempt financing, and other affordable housing guidelines.
 Her areas of concentration include:

 - Market and financial analyses for market-rate and affordable housing

 - Economic development strategies for cities and communities

 Linnie has provided a range of housing-related services including market studies, formulation of development concepts, analysis of policy issues, disposition and implementation strategies, preparation of developer solicitations, financial pro forma analysis, developer negotiations, and transaction structuring.

 Linnie assisted the San Diego Housing Commission (SDHC) with the preparation of a financing plan for the acquisition and development of new affordable housing units, leveraged by SDHC’s existing portfolio of properties.

 In addition, Linnie has assisted a number of cities such as San Diego and the Solana Beach quantify the impact of market rate residential development on the need for affordable housing, in support of inclusionary housing and affordable housing impact fees programs implemented by these jurisdictions

 Linnie has prepared market demand analyses, economic profiles, and implementation strategies to assist cities in fulfilling their economic goals and objectives.
 In cities such as Riverside and Bakersfield, Linnie identified the existing physical conditions Iocal services, and economic and financial factors that hinder or support economic development, as well as examined the community and regional assets impacting those communities.